Treasure found in Nottinghamshire 17 times last year

 Advertisement

-Across England and Wales, 908 finds were reported last year – 13% more than the year before, but still below the record 1,061 found in 2019.
+Across England and Wales, 908 finds were reported last year, 13 per cent more than the year before, but still below the record 1,061 found in 2019.

 The Treasure Act, introduced in 1997, defines treasure as discoveries older than 300 years.

-These include coins, prehistoric metallic objects and artefacts that are at least 10% precious metal such as gold or silver.
+These include coins, prehistoric metallic objects and artefacts that are at least 10 per cent precious metal such as gold or silver.

 Advertisement

-If a coroner rules that it is treasure, both local and national museums are given the chance to acquire the pieces, and the finder will be paid a sum depending on the treasure's value.
+If a coroner rules it is treasure, museums are given the chance to acquire the pieces and the finder will be paid a sum, depending on the treasure's value.

-But if the find is determined not to be treasure, or no museums want it, then it is returned to the treasure hunter.
+However, if the find is determined not to be treasure, or no museums want it, it is returned to the treasure hunter.

 Advertisement

-With 87 finds, there was more treasure found in Norfolk last year than anywhere else across the two nations.

-The MoJ said the number of finds varies greatly across the country, most likely due to "geographical and historical differences" between areas.

-Keith Westcott, founder of the Institute of Detectorists, said: "Beyond the fascination which surrounds treasure and monetary rewards, is an important value of detecting finds – a historical value which provides a valuable insight into our past.
+Keith Westcott, IoD founder, said: “Beyond the fascination which surrounds treasure and monetary rewards is an important value of detecting finds – a historical value which provides a valuable insight into our past.

+He encouraged amateurs to follow responsible detecting and leave important finds in place to be excavated by archaeologists.

 Advertisement